apache/lucene-solr/solr/README.txt

 Instructions for Building Apache Solr from Source
 -------------------------------------------------

-1. Download the J2SE 5.0 JDK (Java Development Kit) or later from http://java.sun.com.
+1. Download the Java SE 6 JDK (Java Development Kit) or later from http://java.sun.com.
    You will need the JDK installed, and the %JAVA_HOME%\bin directory included on your command path.
-To test this, issue a "java -version" command from your shell and verify that the Java version is 5.0 or later.
+To test this, issue a "java -version" command from your shell and verify that the Java version is 1.6 or later.

 2. Download the Apache Ant binary distribution (1.7.0 or greater) from http://ant.apache.org.
    You will need Ant installed and the %ANT_HOME%\bin directory included on your